To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 After the Exam

 For 1-2 days, you may have pain.
 Some people may have pain for up to 3 weeks.
 You will have pain pills to take.
 You may also have medicine to help relax your bladder.
-This medicine may be in the form of a pill or suppository.

 You may have blood in your urine.
 This should stop in 2-3 days.
 It is common for you to feel burning when you pass urine for 1-2 days.